 Salman Khan Educational Videos

 Here is an interesting TED talk by Salman Khan, explaining the concept and development of the Khan Academy.
 The goal of the Academy is to deliver a world class education to anyone, any age, anywhere in the world.
 The Khan website contains links to over 2100 videos covering many subjects.
 Each series starts with a simple explanation of the topic, and then gets progressively more complex.
-Try one of the videos and see if you are “Smarter than a Fifth Grader”!

 I’m not a big follower of Royal events, but I couldn’t resist posting this link to a pattern book by Fiona Goble called “Knit Your Own Royal Wedding“!
 The little characters are absolutely wonderful!
 A bit of British Humour at its best!